 The MLOps agent feature is exclusive to DataRobot MLOps.
 Contact your DataRobot representative for information on enabling it.

+DataRobot MLOps provides powerful tools for tracking and managing models in production.
+But what if you already have—or need to have—deployments running in your own environment?
+How can you monitor external models that may have intermittent or no connectivity and so may report predictions sporadically?
 The MLOps agents allow you to monitor and manage external models—those running outside of DataRobot MLOps.
 With this functionality, predictions and information from these models can be reported as part of MLOps deployments.
 You can use the same powerful model management tools to monitor accuracy, data drift, prediction distribution, latency, and more, regardless of where the model is running.
 Data provided to DataRobot MLOps provides valuable insight into the performance and health of those externally deployed models.

 The MLOps agents provide:

 - The ability to manage, monitor, and get insight from all model deployments in a single system

 - API and communications constructed to ensure little or no latency when monitoring external models

 - Support for deployments that are always connected to the network and the MLOps system, as well as partially or never-connected deployments